rindangchi/Python-Practice/EDA Superstore/README.md

 ### 5.2.
 Analysis of Categorical Variable
-From the dataset, I did analysis separately for categorical and continous variable.
+From the dataset, I did analysis separately for categorical and continous variables.
 In this section I will explain my finding on categorical variables.
-From the categorical variables I can find details of each variable as decribed in the column below:
+Using the describe function, it can be seen some information as stated in the picture below:

 <img width="600" alt="image" src="https://github.com/rindangchi/Python-Practice/assets/10241058/16bb7120-04fe-4442-a71d-75e3ee3bf6d3">

+<br></br>
-To make it more interesting, I visualize the dataset using barchart to rank the most and the least frequency for each variable or column.
+Using barchart dataset is visualized to rank the most and the least frequency for each variable.
+<br></br>
 <img width="477" alt="image" src="https://github.com/rindangchi/Python-Practice/assets/10241058/095a1334-ddb9-479d-bfaa-e61f27311a14">
+<br></br>
 <img width="500" alt="image" src="https://github.com/rindangchi/Python-Practice/assets/10241058/beb2005b-85d5-40ec-ac60-e94e1b0fbb99">
+<br></br>
 <img width="477" alt="image" src="https://github.com/rindangchi/Python-Practice/assets/10241058/e620e01e-15ab-4bda-8423-85663545207a">

-Some insight gotten from the visualization are:
+<br></br>
+**Findings and Observation**
 1. Standard class is the most chosen shipment mode and same day is the least used mode
 2. Looking at the customer segment, the most segment did the transaction is consumer segment and the segment did the least transaction is home office
 3. Most transaction came from West and the least came from South